wangxi83/Transactional-Mongodb-Driver/README.md

 # SidistranMongoDriver
 A MongoDB java driver, with MVCC.
-So, you can use it to deal Transaction with your code
+So, you can use it to perform Transaction Transactional with your code

 ### **1. if your working db already has datas, you must do this:**